Malfunky/Midi-note-column-highlighter/README.md

 Highlighing the note column might solve that issue for some.
 This script now works with most settings ,except "dotted".
 All though the script should work on larger grid sizes , its true benefit is highlighting the smaller notesizes that is not supported by visible grid lines

+WARNING : The script tracks mousemovement to calculate the pixel/grid ratio, so you have to move the mouse slightly ( 1/3 seconds?) for the script to adapt to new zoom settings.